akka/alpakka/docs/src/main/paradox/mqtt-streaming.md

 Java
 : @@snip [snip](/mqtt-streaming/src/test/java/docs/javadsl/MqttFlowTest.java) { #run-streaming-flow }

+Note that the `Publish` command is not offered to the command flow given MQTT QoS requirements.
+Instead, the session is told to perform `Publish` given that it can retry continuously with buffering until a command flow is established.

-We drop the first 3 events received as they will be ACKs to our connect, subscribe and publish.
-The next event received is the publication to the topic we just subscribed to.
+We filter the events received as there will be ACKs to our connect, subscribe and publish.
+The collected event is the publication to the topic we just subscribed to.

 ## Flow through a server session